Julian Simon: Career

 From 1961 to 1963, Simon operated Julian Simon Associates, an agency for mail-orders and advertising.
 He had moved to New York with his wife, Rita James, to start a business.
 However, he complained of his encounters with regulatory restrictions, which he called "tyranny of bureaucracy."
+Simon resolved to write a book about direct mail.
+The resulting book, How to Start and Operate a Mail Order Business, was first published in 1965 and subsequently revised in four later editions, the last of which appeared in 1993.
+This work sold more copies than any subsequent book of his.

-Simon resolved to write a book about direct mail and sought an academic position.
+While running his agency, he also sought an academic position.
 During a time of rapid expansion among universities, he obtained a position as a professor of advertising at the University of Illinois Urbana-Champaign.
 His time owning a personal business would have an effect on his economic perspectives.

 Simon would spend most of his adult life in academia.
 He published widely on topics concerning advertising and marketing, later broadly researching subjects from library storage to suicide to airline overbooking.
 At the University of Illinois, he switched in 1966 to teach marketing there.
 His research focuses also shifted towards addressing population growth.
 Simon used his previous experience in marketing towards promoting birth control; articles he published recommended campaigns for family planning.
 He drew the attention of W. Parker Mauldin of the Population Council, who arranged for him to visit India to research possible ways to advertise birth control.
 His initial assumptions held that an increasing population were accompanied by serious economic threats.
 After calculating the costs and benefits of family planning, he concluded that countries could gain financially by averting births and advocated stronger investments in planning programs.

 Essays by economists Simon Kuznets and Richard Easterlin in 1967 greatly influenced Simon, who began to be increasingly skeptical about the implications of population growth as he researched fertility rates.
 Kuznets and Easterlin argued that the historical data demonstrated that population growth had no negative effect on economic growth; Simon credited their findings as leading to his skeptic outlook.
 He also came to be influenced by Danish economist Ester Boserup, who found that, in contrast to Thomas Malthus, a growing population determined the most efficient agricultural practices.
 During a 1969 visit to Washington, D.C., Simon experienced an epiphany at the Marine Corps War Memorial.
 He later wrote: "And then I thought, Have I gone crazy?
 What business do I have trying to help arrange it that fewer human beings will be born, each one of whom might be a Mozart or a Michelangelo or an Einstein—or simply a joy to his or her family and community and a person who will enjoy life?"